-The Tor Browser is an internet browser that is a part of the Tor Project.
+The Tor (The Onion Router) Browser is an internet browser part of the Tor Project.
 It sends your traffic through a volunteer-based network to provide privacy and anonymity online.
-However, there are some things you should know about before blindly trusting your privacy to Tor.
-Keep on reading to learn all about how the Tor Browser works.
+However, there are some things you should know about before blindly trusting Tor with your privacy.
+Keep on reading to learn how the Tor Browser works.

 Table of contents

-The Tor Browser is safer than a regular browser as it offers a solid boost to your online privacy.
-But it does have known vulnerabilities.
-So if you browse, onion websites or want to be a whistle-blower online, you might want to secure yourself by running Onion over VPN
+The Tor Browser offers a solid boost to your online privacy by hiding your IP (Internet Protocol) address and making it more difficult to trace your online activity back to you.
+Therefore, it is safer than a regular browser, but it does have known vulnerabilities.
+So, if you browse onion websites or want to be a whistle-blower online, you might want to secure yourself by running Onion over VPN.

 Verdict

 The Tor Browser is safe, but it’s not bulletproof.
-Your IP (Internet Protocol) address is vulnerable at the entry node, and your data is vulnerable at the exit node.
+Your IP address is vulnerable at the entry node, and your data is vulnerable at the exit node.
 Cracking both nodes and matching your IP to your data might be rare, but it’s not impossible.
-If privacy is your main concern, you should use a premium VPN together with Tor at all times.
+If privacy is your main concern, you should use a reputable VPN together with Tor at all times.

 How Tor works